 Back to Blog

-F1 Visa Interview for MS in Computer Science: Questions & Strategy
+F1 Visa for MS Computer Science 2026: Questions & Strategy

 Every other Indian going for a US master's seems to be doing CS.
-If you're reading this, you're probably one of them — and you've already heard the horror stories.
+42.9% of Indian students in the US study Math & Computer Science — the highest among all countries.
+If you're reading this, you're probably one of them.

-In 2024, 41% of F-1 applications got rejected — the worst in a decade.
+41% F-1 rejection rate in FY2024 — worst in a decade.
 And CS students?
 Officers know the playbook: OPT → H-1B → Green Card.
 They've seen it a thousand times.
 But rejection isn't the end — read how one MS CS student got approved on their second attempt.

-3-year STEM OPT. $120K+ starting salaries.
+3-year STEM OPT. $135K median salary.
 A clear path to staying.
-From the officer's side of the window, you're basically holding a sign that says "future immigrant."
+From the officer's side of the window, you're holding a sign that says "future immigrant."

-The CS Paradox: The same skills that make you valuable to US tech companies are exactly what makes officers doubt you'll return home.
-Your job is to convince them otherwise — in under 3 minutes.
+The CS Paradox: The skills that make you valuable to US tech companies are exactly what makes officers doubt you'll leave.
+Your job is to flip that — in under 3 minutes.

-Below: what makes CS interviews different, the specific questions you'll face, and how to answer them without sounding like every other applicant.
-If you're interviewing in India, also check our complete F1 interview guide for Indian students for logistics and process details.
+Below: what makes CS interviews different, the questions you'll face, and how to answer them without sounding like every other applicant.
+If you're interviewing in India, also check our complete F1 interview guide for Indian students for logistics.

 Want to practice before your interview?

-Try a free mock interview with AI that asks follow-up questions.
+Try a free mock interview with AI that asks follow-up questions — just like a real officer.

 Start Practice

-Officers aren't stupid.
-They've seen thousands of CS students before you.
-They know the numbers, the job market, the typical story arc.
+Because the math doesn't lie — and officers can do math.
 A Sociology major?
-Sure, they'll probably go home.
+Sure, probably going home.
 A CS major from IIT with admits from three decent universities?
-That's a different conversation.
+That's a different conversation entirely.

-Average starting salary for MS CS graduates in the US (2025)
+Median salary for MS CS graduates — Lightcast 2024

 36 mo

-STEM OPT allows 3 years of work authorization after graduation
+STEM OPT — 3 years of work authorization post-graduation

 What the officer is thinking